tsalvo/openfpga-uxn/README.md

 ## Limitations

-Most Uxn ROMs won't work as-is.
+Most Uxn ROMs won't work as-is, or even at all.
 ROMs less than 512 bytes might need to be padded with 0x00 bytes to be 512 bytes minimum.
 Most device features aren't implemented, and only single-pixel drawing and fills are implemented (*no sprites yet*!)

+No audio

+No input controls

 The speed is also very slow.
 I'm still working on that :-)

+# Test ROMs

 I added some test ROMs into the `dist/assets` folder that are working / partially working.
 Some of these are slightly modified examples from the [Uxn Chibicc fork](https://github.com/lynn/chibicc) example code: